When Gods Strike: Cautionary Tales and Instant Death in the Ancient Near East

 The Bible’s Nadab and Abihu (Lev 10:1–2), who offer unauthorized fire before Yahweh, are consumed instantly by divine fire.
 ANE parallels abound:

-Hittite and Hurrian texts warn priests that improper ritual conduct could bring death.
+Hittite and Hurrian texts warn priests that improper ritual conduct could bring death; ritual formulae emphasize precise procedure and the consequences for mistakes.

-Egyptian mythology similarly threatens divine wrath for mistakes in sacred rites.
+Egyptian mythology similarly threatens divine wrath for mistakes in sacred rites; the strong idea that ritual competence preserves cosmic order is pervasive.

 The lesson is consistent: ritual errors were not trivial; they threatened life itself.